Comparison9 min read

 Technology Partners: Vendor-to-Vendor Relationships

-A technology partner (sometimes called an integration partner, tech alliance, or app partner) is another software vendor whose product integrates with yours.
-They don't resell your product; their job is to make their product work with yours so that joint customers get more value than either vendor alone would deliver.
+A technology partner (sometimes called an integration partner, tech alliance, or app partner) is a software vendor or ISV whose product integrates with your stack.
+They don't resell your services; their job is to make their product work with what you deliver so that joint clients get more value than either side alone would deliver.

-The classic examples are everywhere in modern SaaS:
+The classic examples are everywhere in the technology stack MSPs run:

-• A payment processor (Stripe) is a technology partner to an e-commerce platform (Shopify).
+• A documentation tool (IT Glue, Hudu) is a technology partner to a PSA platform (Autotask, HaloPSA).

 What the relationship typically includes: